kanikamalhans/musify/README.md

 - Create an app and get your Client ID and Client Secret
 - Set up environment variables or paste credentials in the notebook.

-🔮 Future Work
-Integration with live user listening data.

-Deploy as a web app using Flask/Streamlit.

-Include sentiment analysis of song lyrics.

-Build personalized playlist recommendations using machine learning.

 ## 👩‍💻 Authors
 Kanika Kamalhans
 Anushka Gupta